 New sanctions on Russia could alter Black Sea security dynamics, with potential restrictions on EU, NATO, or Western-affiliated vessels accessing Russian ports.
 Detention and harassment of such vessels by Russian authorities are possible.
 The war has shown potential for broader hybrid warfare, with Western intelligence warning of increased Russian activities in Europe.
 Ukraine is also likely to continue to target Russian infrastructure beyond the Black Sea.
-Examples include "parcel bombs" at DHL sites and incidents involving Nord Stream pipelines, suggesting hybrid warfare extending beyond Ukraine and the Black Sea to areas with high tensions between Russia and the West or NATO.
+Examples include "parcel bombs" at DHL sites and incidents involving Nord Stream pipelines.

-Annex 1 - Illustration of reported mined areas

-Annex 2 - Announced temporary corridor from

-UKR Black Sea ports
+Annex 1 - Illustration of reported mined areas Annex 2 - Announced temporary corridor from UKR Black Sea ports